OnurAltuntas/mirketdictionary/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/OnurAltuntas/mirketdictionary.git`
+- Clone this repo to your local machine using <a href="https://github.com/OnurAltuntas/mirketdictionary.git" target="_blank">`https://github.com/OnurAltuntas/mirketdictionary.git`</a>

 ### Setup